datavana/rpigraf/README.md

 The endpoints for accessing article data are documented in the [Epigraf help](https://epigraf.inschriften.net/help/epiweb-api).
 To get an access token for nonpublic data access follow the instructions in the help.
-After loading the Eprgraf package, you configure the connection to the API:
+After loading the rpigraf package, you configure the connection to the API:

 ```
-library(eprgraf)
+library(rpigraf)
 api_setup("https://epigraf.inschriften.net/", "MYACCESSTOKEN")
 ```